 Nusa Lembongan is approximately 8km2, with roads linking villas, hotels, restaurants, & attractions.
 Scooters are widely available for hire and are the main form of transport around the island.
 For those not comfortable driving themselves, willing locals are also more than happy to transport you on the back of their motorbike for a fee.
 If scooters are not for you, gasoline cars and bicycles are available for hire and guided tours.

 Nusa Lembongan is a great place to bring children of all ages.
 It’s a very safe island and the locals adore children.
 Be sure to always supervise your children when swimming as the tidal movements and currents can cause issues when unaware of the changing conditions.
 Choosing your accommodation to suit the needs of your children is one way to ensure the whole family have a great holiday.
-Decide if you are best suited to a resort style set up with large swimming pool or prefer the privacy of a villa with a private pool.
+Decide if you are best suited to a resort style set up with a larger swimming pool or prefer a villa with a private pool.
 We have a blog which gives some great ideas for family fun activities.
 If you have younger children, there are babysitting services and we can also assist with pool fences.

 Many restaurants on Lembongan offer a FREE pick up and drop off service.
 This is very handy for families and also those wanting to have a couple of cocktails.
 Our Restaurant Guide has menus, locations and contact details for all our favourite restaurants on Nusa Lembongan & Nusa Ceningan.